Independent Namibia Travel Notes

 Dry Season (Winter)

-The best time to travel to Namibia for wildlife viewing is during the dry winter months.
-Animals congregate around waterholes in Etosha National Park, making sightings predictable and spectacular.
+The best time to travel to Namibia for wildlife viewing is usually the dry winter months.
+Animals often congregate around waterholes in Etosha National Park, improving sighting chances.
 Daytime temperatures are pleasant (20–25°C), though nights can drop near freezing in the desert.
-This is peak safari season, so booking early is recommended.
+This is peak safari season, so reserve accommodation early and verify park rules before travel.

 November – April